fukugit/example-fontawesome-in-sass-with-webpack/README.md

 # example-fontawesome-npm
 This project gives you the way of usage of FontAwesome in Sass with webpack.

-First of all, I'd like to share some reasones I created this project; Few web sites of explanation a way of usage FontAwesome with webpack exist in the Internet as long as I checked; I faced some problem that I put together in the - [section of Important Point](#Important Point) during coding with Webpack.
+First of all, I'd like to share some reasones I created this project; Few web sites of explanation a way of usage FontAwesome with webpack exist in the Internet as long as I checked; I faced some problem that I put together in the section of 'Important Point' during coding with Webpack.
 So, I created this project as it explain resolving them, following [the how to set up FontAwesome in Sass in official site.](https://fontawesome.com/v5.0/how-to-use/on-the-web/using-with/sass)

 ### Prerequisites
-It is necessary to install '''npm''' before project up and running it on your local machine.
+It is necessary to install ```npm``` before project up and running it on your local machine.

 ## Getting Started